lucymait/Frogger/README.md

 - Levels of difficulty
 - Option in the beginning for the player to choose different characters
 - More & better sounds
-- Making this game mobile friendly.
+- Making it mobile friendly

 ## Biggest Challenge & Wins
-- My biggest challenge was the Gameover section as I had to clear interval then display the player's final score and finally allow the player to enter their score to the leaderboard.
+- My biggest challenge was the Gameover section, as I had to clear interval then display the player's final score and finally allow the player to enter their score to the leaderboard.
 I managed to solve this problem by using local storage to store the players score.

 ## Lessons learned
-- Design mobile first
+- Design mobile first.
 - Make sure to create a detailed plan at the start to minimize back and forth and having to reconfigure your code.